ozgeerkskn/Student_Management_System/README.md

 # Student_Management_System
-Student Management System - This system is written in Java Swing and I use Apache NetBeans IDE 18 The system is currently at a very basic level.
-However, it is under development.
+Student Management System - This system is written in Java Swing and I use Apache NetBeans IDE 18

 Student Management System consists of 3 main parts:
 Student (Add / Manage)
 Course(Add / Manage)